USEPA/CMAQ/PREP/shp2cmaq/README.md

 CMAQ.
 Geopandas supports STRtree optimized searches and projection conversions.
 The overall process requires a shapefile with attributes and a GRIDDESC file.
 It produces variables that specify grid cell fractional coverage by each unique value of a specified attribute.
-It also produces a dominant attribute variable that specifies which attribute has the largest area coverage.
+It also produces total and dominant attribute variables.
+The total specifies the fraction coverage of any attribute.
+The dominant variable specifies which attribute has the largest area coverage.

 For example, the Natural Earth countries file (administrative-level 0) has Polygons with the country identifier attribute ADM0_A3.
 The notebook will create